Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 Facilitate A Risk-aware, Risk-engaged Culture

-Any goal of shifting an organizational culture can appear daunting, but with the right amount of patience and correct approach, it is possible.
+Any goal of shifting an organizational culture can appear daunting, but with the right amount of patience and the correct approach, it is possible.
 As a CISO, it is critical to ensure that you have buy-in from allies and colleagues within the C-suite to support your effort of shifting culture.
-While every organization is different, trends emerge when choosing a dream team of initial stakeholders to get buy-in: the Chief Operating Officer (COO), the Chief Human Resources Officer (CHRO), Chief Information Officer (CIO), and Chief Marketing Officer (CMO).
+While every organization is different, trends emerge when choosing a dream team of initial stakeholders to get buy-in: the Chief Operating Officer (COO), the Chief Human Resources Officer (CHRO), the Chief Information Officer (CIO), and the Chief Marketing Officer (CMO).

 integrated risk management - CyberSaint IRM

 CyberSaint partner’s experience, these positions as first alliances prove true.
 In one of these case studies, they worked with a Fortune 100 entertainment company, and their point of contact was the Director of IT (eventually the CISO when they created the position).
-The IT Director knew that they needed to increase risk awareness across the organization and began soliciting buy-in from the CIO and the COO.
+The IT Director knew they needed to increase risk awareness across the organization and began soliciting buy-in from the CIO and the COO.
 The reason for this choice was that with the CIO’s technical understanding and the COO’s process of identifying ownership of employee development, these two would be the IT Director’s best evangelists as the program grew.
 The results were stunning.
 Once the IT Director, CIO, and COO had established the needs and goals they began expanding in concentric circles - going from three to 15 to 100 and so on until they did alter the company culture.

 Risk Is A Critical Aspect Of Business Strategy

 CISOs implementing an IRM program must see the give and take between business growth and security.
 Any strategic decision or new business growth shifts the risk landscape and could impact business.
-In today’s business world, the assumption is that new business growth is in some way related to technology and as such increases the digital risk profile of the organization.
+In today’s business world, the assumption is that new business growth is in some way related to technology and, as such, increases the digital risk profile of the organization.

 Effectively Report On Your New Risk-based Approach

 If it’s not measured, it’s not managed.
-Shifting from a checklist compliance-based approach to integrated risk management will change the way your security organization reports on its success.
-An integral value of an integrated approach to risk and compliance is the powerful insights that leaders can glean from all of that information being in one place.
+Shifting from a checklist compliance-based approach to integrated risk management will change how your security organization reports on its success.
+An integral value of an integrated approach to risk and compliance is the powerful insights that leaders can glean from all that information being in one place.
 Where cybersecurity organizations would previously have to spend weeks or months generating reports from scores of spreadsheets and risk registers, using an integrated approach and an IRM program not only delivers better stories and insights but automates much of the reporting process.

 IRM Solutions